naviqore/documentation/Writerside/topics/simple-raptor.md

 This process ensures that the results of the Raptor algorithm are converted into meaningful, usable connections that can be presented to the user or used in further computations.

+## Range Raptor

+Range RAPTOR is an extension of the classic RAPTOR algorithm, specifically designed to handle multiple departure times efficiently.
+Instead of calculating the optimal route for just a single departure time, it determines the best route over a range of potential departure times.
+This makes it particularly useful for trip planning within a time window, where the goal is to find the earliest possible arrival time given any departure between specified hours (e.g., "find the earliest arrival if I leave anytime between 8:00 and 10:00 AM"), ultimately reducing travel time.

+Range RAPTOR identifies all departures within the specified time range from marked stops (i.e., departure stops and any potential walk transfers) after the initial round.
+It starts scanning routes from the latest possible departure and then progressively scans earlier departures.
+Through a process of self-pruning, previously computed labels (routes and their associated travel times) are only overwritten if an earlier departure results in a better (earlier) arrival time.

+This approach offers a significant advantage: it minimizes idle time between connections.
+If a later connection can still catch the same subsequent leg of the journey, it effectively reduces travel time by pushing the departure time closer to the actual trip start without sacrificing the best arrival time.

+The Range RAPTOR algorithm was implemented as part of this project and was benchmarked for performance.
+Since the implementation closely follows the textbook approach, no additional technical details are provided here.